evan-ravenelle/gormless/README.md

 # gormless: A Type-Safe Database Schema Manager for Go

-gormless is a lightweight, yet powerful database schema management tool for Go applications.
-Unlike traditional ORMs, GORMLESS embraces SQL and provides a thin layer of abstraction to work with your database schema in a type-safe manner.
+gormless is a lightweight database schema management tool for Go applications.
+Unlike traditional ORMs, gormless embraces SQL and provides a thin layer of abstraction to work with your database schema in a type-safe manner.

 ## Philosophy